ZacharyWesterman/paisley/docs/plasma_version.md

 ### Escape sequences

 All escape sequences work the same, however internally the emoji sequences are represented differently.
 Instead of unicode symbols, they're stored as `<sprite=XX>` tags.
+The following escape sequences are changed in the Plasma version:

 - `\^-^` outputs `<sprite=0>`
 - `\:relaxed:` outputs `<sprite=0>`